 The QA approaches here are used to put yourself into a specific variation of an experiment.
-They aren't supported for rollouts yet.
+We have officially released Allowlisting for our Flag Rules.

 Whitelisting is one of the easiest ways to QA an experiment.
 Publish your experiment in staging and enable whitelists to show specified variations to a few, select users.
 When you activate the experiment for these users, they can bypass audience targeting and traffic allocation to always see the variation you specify for them.
 Users who aren't whitelisted must pass audience targeting and traffic allocation to see the live experiment and variations.

 For example, imagine that you create an experiment that compares Variation A and Variation B. You want to QA the experiment's live behavior and show the variations to a few key stakeholders:

 - Create a whitelist that includes the user IDs for the people who should see the live experiment.

 - To ensure that only your whitelisted users can see the experiment, create an audience targeted to an attribute no user will have or set the experiment's traffic allocation to 0%.

 - After QA is complete, establish your production settings for audience targeting and traffic allocation.

 You do not need to do anything differently in the SDK; if you have set up a whitelist, experiment activation will force the variation output based on the whitelist you have provided.
 Whitelisting does not work if the experiment is not running, but you can set an experiment to 0% traffic or start in a staging environment to test with whitelisting.